top of page

 • 9 min read

-2. Why It Matters: Drones spray fertilizers and pesticides in 7-8 minutes per acre (vs. hours manually), use 90% less water, reduce chemical waste by 20-30%, and keep farmers safe from toxic exposure.
+2. Why It Matters: Drones spray fertilizers and pesticides in 7-8 minutes per acre (compared to hours manually), use 90% less water, reduce chemical waste by 20-30%, and keep farmers safe from toxic exposure.

 4. How to Access: Book instantly via mobile apps (IFFCO Kisan Uday, My Gromor), visit your local fertilizer shop (PMKSK), or contact your village Gram Panchayat.